-U: Unforgettable travel memory: Hmm…, probably riding a camel through the Great Rann of Kucth in the Indian province of Gujarat, more or less scotch-guarded by camel pee, with no toilets and no showers for days, sleeping in hay in a shed and waking up next to newborn lambs on Christmas Day.
+U: Unforgettable travel memory: Hmm…, probably riding a camel through the Great Rann of Kucth in the Indian province of Gujarat, with my then 9-year-old, more or less scotch-guarded by camel pee, with no toilets and no showers for days, sleeping in hay in a shed and waking up next to newborn lambs on Christmas Day.

 V: Visas, how many and for where?
 I’m lucky – Norwegian citizens can get around most of the world hassle-free and without visas.
 But I do have a few, several US student visas among them.
 My favourite is the Chinese visa I was given to go to Fujian to get my youngest daughter.